 In order for credit by AP examination to be applied to transcripts, students must complete an Application for Credit by Examination and attach a copy of the official AP test score report.
-Applications and supporting documentation should be submitted to the Office of the Vice President for Academic Affairs.
+Applications and supporting documentation should be submitted to the Provost & Senior Vice President for Academic Affairs.